AIoTES/DataLayer-DataLake-QueryExecution/README.md

 Example JSON database file: db.json

-Add **historic data webservices** (including Independent Data Storage) under **"historic-webservices"**.
-The id of the Independent Data Storage must be the name of the DB where the the historic data are stored and the type must be "common".
-For other historic data web services, use type="platform".
+Add **historic data webservices** (including Independent Data Storage) under **"services"**.
+The id of the Independent Data Storage must be the name of the DB where the the historic data are stored and the type must be "independent-storage".
+For other historic data web services, use type="platform-historic".
+The attribute "platforms" contains the identifiers of the IoT platfoms associated with a service.
+In the case of historic data webservices, platform data is used to determine the syntactic and semantic translation of the retrieved data.

+Add **translation web services** under **"services"**.
+For the IPSM, use type="semantic-translator".

+Add platform data under **"platforms"**.
 The attribute "platformType" defines the syntactic translation of the data (supported values: "http://inter-iot.eu/UniversAAL", "http://inter-iot.eu/FIWARE" and "http://inter-iot.eu/sofia2").
 The Alignment attributes define the semantic translation of the data.

-Add **translation web services** under **"services"**.
-For the IPSM, use type="semantic-translator".